BKR-dev/windowed-safari/README.md

 <br/><br/>

 > [!IMPORTANT]
 > The distributed app is directly compiled with the code in this repo.
 It **DOES NOT** collect any data from any location running in the Safari on MacOS.
+Same as the Chrome extension in the [original disclaimer](PrivacyPolicyForEdgeWebstore.md).

 ## Installation